ipedrazas/docker-logstash/README.md

     docker run -d -p 9292:9292 --link es:es -v /var/log:/var/log -v /data/logstash:/data ipedrazas/logstash

-If you need to get into teh box to debug or just to see how things are:
+If you need to get into the box to debug or just to see how things are:

     docker run -it --rm --link es:es -v /data/logstash:/data -v /var/log:/var/log ipedrazas/logstash bash

 To validate that your setup is correct, get into a logstash container and execute the following:

     /opt/logstash/bin/logstash agent --config /data/logstash.conf -e "input { stdin{} } output { elasticsearch {    host => es}}"

 Whatever you type, you should see it in your [Kibana dashboard](http://localhost:9292)